chinamike65/hugo-tuolesi/content/book1/book1en.md

 Then you need to study the following contents:

-Study the "Pharmacist Sutra",
+Study the "Medicine Buddha Sutra",

-"Pharmacist Buddha Ritual",
+"Medicine Buddha Ritual",

 "Twenty-One Tara Prayer Sutra",

-"The Esoteric Buddhism" (omitted).
+"Tantric Buddhism" (omitted).

 There are two kinds of "The Essays on the Order of the Esoteric Buddhism", the broad and the abbreviated.